skatingincentralpark/react-playground/README.md

 Exploration of testing, accessibility, design patterns (build components in a way that makes them easy to test) and best practices.

-## Completed exercises
+## Exercises

-Separate READMEs for different exercises:
+Separate READMEs for different exercises, click on any to have a read:

 - [Clock](https://github.com/skatingincentralpark/react-playground/tree/main/app/exercises/clock)
 - [Tabs](https://github.com/skatingincentralpark/react-playground/tree/main/app/exercises/tabs)